yanivraveh/mymdb/README.md

         ```

 5.  **Database Migrations**
-    *   **Note**: The provided database `db.sqlite3` is already migrated.
-Running this command will show "No migrations to apply."
-It would only be necessary if you deleted the database file to start with an empty one.
+    *   **Note**: The provided database `db.sqlite3` **is already migrated**.
+        * Running this command will show "No migrations to apply."
+        * It would only be necessary if you deleted the database file to start with an empty one.
     ```bash
     python manage.py migrate
     ```